What you need to

-HIV is a virus that attacks the bodyās immune system.
-If HIV is not treated, it can lead to
+HIV (human immunodeficiency virus) is a serious virus that attacks the immune system.

-People can get HIV through:
+People can get or give HIV through:

-without a condom
+Anal sex without a condom

-without a condom
+Vaginal/frontal sex without a condom

 Sharing drug injection equipment